Amortized Maximum Inner Product Search with Learned Support Functions: Conclusion

 \section{Conclusion}

-We have introduced \emph{amortized MIPS}, a learning-based paradigm to train neural networks to directly predict MIPS solutions on a distribution of queries that matter to the end-user.
-Our approach exploits the mathematical structure of MIPS: the value function is the \emph{support function} of the database---a convex, positively 1-homogeneous function whose gradient equals the optimal key.
-We explored two complementary architectures. \SupportNet{} learns the convex support function using relaxed ICNNs and recovers matches via (automatically differentiated) gradients, naturally aligning with the problem's mathematical structure. \KeyNet{} directly regresses the optimal key, bypassing gradients entirely at inference and resulting in a simpler training dynamic.
-Both architectures extend naturally to the clustered setting, where we simultaneously learn support functions for multiple database partitions.
+We have introduced \emph{amortized MIPS}, a learning-based paradigm that trains neural networks to directly predict MIPS solutions on a distribution of queries that matter to the end-user, amortizing the cost of repeated search.
+Our approach exploits the mathematical structure of MIPS: the value function is the \emph{support function} of the database, a convex, positively 1-homogeneous function whose gradient equals the optimal key.
+We propose two architectures: \SupportNet{} learns this convex potential using relaxed ICNNs and recovers matches via automatically differentiated gradients; \KeyNet{} directly regresses the optimal key, bypassing gradients entirely at inference.
+Both models cover the two settings we studied: cluster routing, and projecting queries toward their optimal keys to ease approximate search.

-\textbf{Limitations and future work.} Our approach requires a representative query distribution $\mathcal{X}$ for training; performance may degrade for out-of-distribution queries.
-Scaling to very large databases (billions of vectors) will require scaling up our pre-computation procedure to incorporate more efficient pre-processing and dataloaders.
-Future work could explore online learning to adapt to query distribution shift or distillation from larger models.
+Our experiments on the BEIR benchmark demonstrate consistent and robust empirical gains.
+As a cluster router, \SupportNet{} outperforms centroid-based routing. \KeyNet{}, when combined with various search indexers, consistently improves recall-vs-compute Pareto fronts at scales up to 15M keys, with gains remaining robust to encoder family and moderate query distribution shift.
+Across both deployment modes, smaller models (\texttt{XS}, \texttt{S}) offer the best compute-recall trade-off, while larger variants recover competitiveness under latency constraints, suggesting that model-size selection should be guided by the deployment cost metric.

-The amortized perspective of AMIPS opens new directions for learned retrieval.
-By encoding MIPS solutions in neural network weights, we trade one-time training cost for fast inference, making this approach attractive for latency-sensitive applications with predictable query patterns.
+\textbf{Limitations and future work.} Our approach requires a representative query distribution; performance may degrade under distribution shift (§\ref{sec:exp-ood}, App.~\ref{app:ood}).
+Scaling to billion-scale databases requires more efficient pre-computation pipelines that will likely involve the joint use of \SupportNet{} (as a routing mechanism) before running \KeyNet{} within each cluster.
+Future work includes online adaptation to query drift, distillation from larger models.